-My favorite crab cake in the whole world is served at Cafe Atlantico.
+is was served at Cafe Atlantico in DC (rest in peace).
 I compare every crab cake I eat to it, and none match up.
 Except for this one.
-Cafe Atlantico’s crab cake is very tiny and served with a refreshing green salad and grapefruit segments.
+Cafe Atlantico’s crab cake is was very tiny and served with a refreshing green salad and grapefruit segments.
 The crab cake is citrusy, mustardy, and incredibly moist with a crispy sear on the outside.
 I set out to emulate it, and I think I succeeded.
 Big success!

 Using both dijon and whole grain mustards are key because the dijon is strong and spicy while the whole grain mustard is mild, but its grains let you know what flavor to expect.
 And lemon is important to provide a citrusy, refreshing zip.

-Fold your ingredients together very carefully until they are fully incorporated, but try not to break up the crabmeat lumps too much.
-Then, you can either proceed to cook your crab cakes, or you can cover the mixture with plastic wrap and let it sit in the fridge for a few hours to let the flavors infuse.
+Stella’s nose was going wild.
+It’s amazing how fragrant the crab mixture is!
+You can either proceed to cook your crab cakes, or you can cover the mixture with plastic wrap and let it sit in the fridge for a few hours to let the flavors infuse.

 Once the olive oil is hot, shape some of the crabmeat mixture into a patty using your hands.
 I found that the crab cakes stay together best if you really compress them and then place them in the pan.
 Once they are brown (about 2 minutes), flip them over carefully using a spatula.
 Don’t press down on the crab cakes with the spatula while they are cooking or else your patties will break and lumps of crabmeat will scatter.
 Remove your crab cakes from the pan and set them on a plate lined with paper towels to drain the excess oil.

 Before serving, generously drizzle the crab cakes with lemon juice.
 Then, enjoy breaking through their crispy exteriors to pull lumps of meat out of the moist centers.
 I’m ready for another serving- this is the summer of the crab, after all!

 - Lemon- 1